What is the Statute of Limitations on Medical Bills?

 - Open-ended contracts have a revolving balance that you can repay and borrow again, like credit cards.

 Again, each state has their own statute of limitations for each kind of debt.
-You can find the limitations for your state here.
+Find the statute of limitations for your state.

 Credit Reporting vs. Statutes of Limitations